A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: The Scattering Transform

 \end{proof}

 So far we have constructed the Scattering Transform $\mathcal S \qT$ for a fixed $\qT \in L^2$.
 Our next goal is to establish that $\mathcal S $ is a locally Lipschitz map.
-One can already view this as a consequence of the locally Lipschitz property for the Jost functions in Lemma~\ref{l:Jost}, but the next lemma provides an elegant difference formula in addition to that.
+One can already view this as a consequence of the locally Lipschitz property for the Jost functions in Lemma~\ref{l:Jost}, but the next lemma provides elegant difference formulas from which we will also obtain additional properties of the Scattering Transform and its derivative.
+These formulas (more precisely their consequences stated as Lemma \ref{LemDiffeom} a) and c)) are generalizations of facts proved in \cite{BC} on tangent maps for potentials in Schwartz space and extended in \cite{Per} and \cite{SunII}.